The Kubernetes API is a resource-based (RESTful) programmatic interface

 a significant increase of resource usage (primarily RAM) on the control plane.

-for requesting the initial state (previously requested via the list request) as part of
+(previously requested via the list request) as part of the watch request.

 as query string parameter